-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jasper is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jasper is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jasper who work in office and administrative support (12.28%), management occupations (10.87%), and sales jobs (10.07%).
+Unlike some cities, Jasper isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jasper are a mix of both white- and blue-collar jobs.
+Overall, Jasper is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Jasper who work in management occupations (13.36%), office and administrative support (11.90%), and sales jobs (8.86%).

-Jasper is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Jasper does not have a public transit system used by locals to get to and from work.

 The people who call Jasper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jasper residents report their race to be White, followed by Asian.
-Important ancestries of people in Jasper include German, Irish, English, Dutch, and French.
+Important ancestries of people in Jasper include German, Irish, English, French, and European.

 The most common language spoken in Jasper is English.
 Other important languages spoken here include Spanish and German/Yiddish.